wix/react-native-calendars/docsRNC/docs/Components/Calendar.md

 Replace default day with custom day rendering component
 <span style={{color: 'grey'}}>JSX.Element</span>

+### dayComponentMemoEqualityFn

+Optional `memo` equality function provides fine control over Day component's memoization.
+Refer to [React.memo Docs](https://react.dev/reference/react/memo) for guidance on equality functions.
+<span style={{color: 'grey'}}>(prevProps: DayProps, nextProps: DayProps) => boolean</span>

+### extraData

+Custom data object to be passed as a prop to the Day component.
+May be used for memo equality check or passing additional data to your custom Day component via props.
+Consider memoizing unless being used along with custom equality function for a check.
+<span style={{color: 'grey'}}>Record<string, unknown></span>

 ### disableAllTouchEventsForDisabledDays

 Whether to disable all touch events for disabled days (can be override with 'disableTouchEvent' in 'markedDates')